TPN Script Reference

 Runs the

-script if given values are equal, otherwise runs theelse
+thenscript if given values are equal, otherwise runs theelsescript if given.Arguments:

 - a: string